MicrosoftDocs/SupportArticles-docs/support/windows-client/grouppolicy/create-and-manage-central-store.md

 ## Group Policy administration

-Windows 10 do not include Administrative Templates that have an .adm extension.
+Windows 8.1 and Windows 10 do not include Administrative Templates that have an .adm extension.
 We recommend that you use computers that are running Windows 8.1 or later versions of Windows to perform Group Policy administration.

 ## Updating the Administrative Templates files